 - Encantado de Pepa is a hugely popular cafe with locals, not least because of its owner who is somewhat of a local character – the location also helps

 - Bar Casa Rosada is a great hangout spot in the evening – with live music, a laid back atmosphere and volleyball

-Floreana is easily the most unique of all the islands in terms of culture!
-By far the least populated, and smallest in size of the inhabited islands, Floreana is a destination for visitors that want to experience true solitude.
-Tourism has picked up somewhat in recent years, but still nowhere near the level of other islands.
+Floreana Island is easily the most unique of all the islands in terms of culture!
+By far the least populated, and smallest in size of the inhabited islands, Floreana Island is a destination for visitors that want to experience true solitude.
+Tourism has picked up somewhat in recent years, but is still nowhere near the level of other islands.

-Floreana has an interesting history involving the first Norwegian settlers in the islands, and has gone from being one of the least desirable islands to a fulfilling getaway spot!
+Floreana Island has an interesting history involving the first Norwegian settlers in the islands, and has gone from being one of the least desirable islands to a fulfilling getaway spot!
 There might not be as many activities as on other islands, but it is certainly an adventurous experience.

 Best Private Room in Floreana: Black Beach Private Room

-Well, it’s literally the only Airbnb on Floreana, so lucky it’s a nice one!
+Well, it’s literally the only Airbnb on Floreana Island, so lucky it’s a nice one!
 The photos for this listing are… nonexistent… but the host has received rave reviews and the coveted ‘Superhost’ status.
 The rooms are basic, but you just can’t look past that location: perched on the edge of a paradisical black beach just two minutes from the dock.

 Best Hostel Floreana: Hostal Santa Maria